Family of five sitting on red brick ledge in front of building

 Dental Veneers

 Dental veneers are a type of cosmetic dental procedure involving the placement of thin shells of a material used to conceal cosmetic defects like small chips and stains or discoloration.
-There are two basic types of dental veneers available: composite and porcelain.
+There are two basic types of dental veneers in Northampton: composite and porcelain.

 Composite Dental Veneers